-TOPIC STANDARD DETAIL TARGET Providing an appropriate environment 3.2.10 Cervical sample takers and cervical screening services work to support participant's needs and provide services that respect the dignity, privacy, and autonomy of participants in a way that is mana enhancing and empowering.
-Cervical screening conversations and procedures should take place in an environment where the participant feels physically and culturally safe.
+TOPIC STANDARD DETAIL TARGET appropriate environment scr wo par need processes the dig and 3.2.9 Screen takers and cervical screening services work to support participant's needs and provide services that respect the dignity, privacy, and autonomy of participants in a way that is mana Cervical screening conversations and procedures should take place in an environment where the participant feels physically and culturally safe.
 The following should be provided: Privacy during the history and participant decision-making part of the consultation.
 Areas used for self-testing must be private, acceptable to participants, and have hand hygiene facilities and a place for disposal of potentially contaminated items.
 Sample taking must be in a space that is warm, feels safe and is private, secure and free from interruption and intrusion.
 The cervical sample-taking space should include: a curtain or screen for privacy when getting changed before and after the procedure a place for the participant to put their belongings appropriate covers for modesty during the procedure.
+Expected best practice. enhancing and empowering.
 Practice points Allow plenty of time so the participant does not feel rushed Ask the participant about any preferences they have.
 Ask the participant if they would like to have a support person or offer a chaperone Ask the participant if they have a preference for who their sample taker is (this may include a preference for a specific gender, language skills or the profession of the sample taker) The cervical sample taker should also consider their own requirement for the presence of a chaperone or support person.
 A choice for location of testing where practical; in a clinical environment, in the community, at an event or at home.
 Where clinics are held at events or in mobile units consider: privacy, (location of mobile unit parking is appropriate) access into the mobile unit ventilation, heating/air conditioning, When at a marae, ensure the bed position is facing away from the wharenui and wharekai for cultural sensitivity and respect.
-Expected best practice

-TOPIC STANDARD DETAIL TARGET Ensuring inclusive, mana-enhancing support for all people to participate in the NCSP 3.2.11 Cervical sample takers and cervical screening services ensure practice that supports diversity and inclusion Cervical sample takers ensure that every effort is made to include and support people who: live with a disability identify as LGBTQIA+ have had or are having harmful sexual contact are neurodiverse belong to other diverse groups who may experience barriers to screening.
+TOPIC STANDARD DETAIL TARGET Ensuring inclusive, mana- enhancing support for all people to participate in the NCSP 3.2.10 Screen takers and cervical screening services ensure practice that supports diversity and inclusion Screen takers ensure that every effort is made to include and support people who: Iive with a disability identify as LGBTQIA+ have had or are having harmful sexual contact are neurodiverse belong to other diverse groups who may experience barriers to screening.
 Practice points: Identify ways to empower and provide options to people, ask about preferences including: preferred pronouns previous experiences how you can support them to have a safe and comfortable experience of cervical screening.
 Where a person with a cervix is male or non-binary, updating this with the NCSP Register so it is accurately recorded.
 Refer to Appendix 3 for enablers for groups who experience barriers to screening.
 Expected best practice.